hannahlcp/tidy-data-guide/README.md

 **Coursework:**

-Instructions - the dataset is untidy and your assignment is to inspect the data, identify how it is untidy, and then write code to tidy it
+Instructions - the dataset is untidy and your assignment is to inspect the data, identify how it is untidy, and then write code to tidy it.